nudge-now/sdk-android/README.md

 Using sales promotion campaigns, you can promote your in-app item to your users.
 When users tap on an action button of an image message, a purchase UI will appear to proceed with the user's purchase.
 Our SDK will automatically detect if the users made a purchase or not, and then will update the campaign performance to our dashboard in real time.

-To apply our promotion features, you should implement AFPromotionListener. onPromotion() event is automatically called when users tap on an action button of an image message for sale promotion campaigns.
+To apply our promotion features, you should implement NKPromotionListener. onPromotion() event is automatically called when users tap on an action button of an image message for sale promotion campaigns.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

 For Hard Currency Items, you should use your in-app billing library codes to show the purchase UI.
 You can get the SKU value from getItemId() method of promotionPurchase object.